3grasses/ml-dl-projects/README.md

  <em> Forecasting result </em>
 </p>

-This project constructed a predictive model to forecast the Customer Price Index (CPI) based on historical data.
-Forecasting methods examined in this project include **time series decomposition, linear regression, exponential smoothing, and ARIMA.** Long short-term memory (LSTM) network was also considered due to the sequential nature of time series data. ***Parameters were also selected and fine-tuned based on the characteristics presented in the data, such as the appearance of trend, seasonality, and its frequency.*** The final model was constructed by combining the forecasts of exponential smoothing and ARIMA in order to reach a balance between accuracy and stability.
+This project constructed a predictive model to forecast the Customer Price Index (CPI) based on the historical data.
+Methods examined in this project include **time series decomposition, linear regression, exponential smoothing, and ARIMA.** Long short-term memory (LSTM) network was also considered due to the sequential nature of time series data.
+All the parameters were selected and fine-tuned based on the characteristics presented in the data, such as the appearance of trend component, seasonality, and its frequency.
+The final model was determined by considering both the accuracy in terms of the mean square error, mean absolute percentage error, and AIC, as well as the stability of the forecast.

 ## Image Reconstruction with Non-negative Matrix Factorization